 Machine learning (ML) is a way to apply AI to solve problems.
 Its main principle is that once a machine accesses data, it can automatically learn how to find the solution without being programmed for each specific task.

 That’s all well and good, but what does it have to do with advertisement?
-Artificial intelligence and machine learning process complex information in large volumes to come up with smart advertising solutions.
+Artificial intelligence and machine learning process complex information in large volumes to come up with smart AI-based advertising solutions.
 Ad platforms and advertisers adopted this technology to:

 - Optimize the process of ad delivery